aws-samples/redshift-query-html-ses/README.md

 6. Convert one of the fields in the DataFrame to a clickable link using Python Lambda function
 7. Style the DataFrame into HTML
 8. Setup Email configurations with sender, recipient, aws-region information
 9. Send the emails.

 Please check this AWS documentation before executing the program to setup Amazon SES https://docs.aws.amazon.com/ses/latest/dg/send-an-email-using-sdk-programmatically.html

-To execute the program from your CLI, setup AWS CLI following the instructions in https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
+To execute the program from AWS CLI follow the setup instructions in https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html

 Finally run the Python program from your AWS CLI.